harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/cd-steps/utilities/download-and-copy-artifacts-using-the-command-step.md

 The Command Step allows you to run commands on target hosts in SSH and WinRM deployments, as well as within deployment templates.
 You can use it for various tasks like:

-Running scripts on all target hosts.
+- Running scripts on all target hosts.
-Downloading the deployment artifact.
+- Downloading the deployment artifact.
-Copying the artifact or configuration files.
+- Copying the artifact or configuration files.

+### How to loop the Command Step on all target hosts?

+Use the "repeat" looping strategy with the expression stage.output.hosts after the Fetch Instances step for deployment templates.
+This ensures the commands run on each host retrieved via the Fetch Instances step.

 ### Is there a way to pass output variables between commands with in a Command step ?